Carver County, MN

 Job Seekers with a Criminal Record: Resources and Support

-A criminal history can make the job search harder, but it doesn’t mean you won’t find work.
-Many employers are willing to give people a second chance.
-There are also community resources to support you.
+- A criminal history can make searching harder, but it doesn’t stop you.
+Many employers give second chances, and community resources are available to support you.

 Helpful Job Search Resources for People with a Criminal Background